sw561/TestTemplate/README.md

 Finally script.py allows the user to run the program with a range of parameters.
 The parameters which need to be modified from the default values and their names (which must match the names used in the c++ program) are stored in a dictionary.
 The Program class in program.py then creates an input file with the given parameters, and calls the program with the given input file.
 The data can then be retrieved for post-computation analysis using the data(self) method.

-Note that the Program class will also check if the particular set of parameters has been used before, and will retrieve the previously computed data if that is available.
-This feature can be deactivated by constructing the Program instance with overwrite set to true.
+Note that the python scripts will also check if the particular set of parameters has been used before, and will retrieve the previously computed data if that is available and overwrite is set to false (its default value).
+The wrapper function in analysis.py provides a similar functionality; it will not re-plot data if the plots already exist.